iampayalg/car-rental/README.md

 # car-rental
-this is the car rental php minor project done in college
+This is the car rental php minor project done in college This was an individual project given in our final year